hivan04/applied-project-06039211/README.md

 # Statistical Arbitrage using Co-Integration in HK Tech & Commodities

-The main question of this project is to see whether statistical arbitrage works in a highly volatile and emerging sector environement such as Hong Kong Technology and Commodities.
+The main question of this project is to see whether statistical arbitrage works in the Hong Kong sectors: Technology and Commodities.

 # Contents